MicrosoftDocs/Hololens/hololens/security-hardware-backed-integrity.md

 - HoloLens 2
 ---

-# Hardware backed integrity, run-time attestation
+# Hardware-backed integrity, run-time attestation

 Hardware-backed integrity and run-time attestation protects against threats that originate prior to the start of an operating system, during run-time, when the device uses hardware, and remote attestation services to ensure integrity is maintained at startup and throughout run-time duration.